nelionel/vericoding_in_dafny_filtered/cursor_strategy/STATE_OF_PROJECT.md

 ## MAIN GOAL

 Run the `vericoding_in_dafny_filtered` evaluation suite against `Qwen/Qwen3-30B-A3B-Thinking-2507` using the available H200SXM resources, ensuring long-context support (≈100k tokens) via a vLLM server, and capture reproducible metrics/artifacts.
+Compare this with OpenRouter runs and the upstream `vericoding` harness.

 ## PHASED IMPLEMENTATION PLAN